ryu-man/svelte-layouts/README.md

     // can't control directly
     <div></div>

-    // Create a div item 'block'
+    // Create a div item
-    // use can use content props only
+    // you can use content props only
     <Row.item></Row.item>

-    // Create a row item 'flex'
+    // Create a row item
-    // use can use Row props + content props
+    // you can use Row props + content props
     <Row.row></Row.row>

-    // Create a column item 'flex' direction 'column'
+    // Create a Col item
-    // use can use Column props + content props
+    // you can use Column props + content props
     <Row.col></Row.col>

-    // Create a grid item 'grid'
+    // Create a grid item
-    // use can use Grid props + content props
+    // you can use Grid props + content props
     <Row.grid></Row.grid>
 </Row>
 ```

 ### Row/Col Content Props